Japanese tattoos

 A little history

-Japanese tattoos at antiek
+Japanese tattoos artist

 If you're interested in Japanese tattoos, check out the amazing work below of Anibal Fernandez, the founder of Antiek Tattoo.
 He specializes in this art form, and his Koi Fish designs have even won awards!
 You can learn more about Anibal and his unique style on his resident artist page.
 If you're a fan of Japanese tattoos and thinking about getting one, don't hesitate to contact him.
 Anibal is also skilled in cover-ups and freehand designs!